Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 - Take the front item of the queue and add it to the visited list.
 - Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.

-I implement this algorithm because to identify a bubble I need of distance from source from each node.
+I implemented this algorithm because to identify a bubble I need of distance from source from each node.

 **Bubbles Calling**

-A bubble consists of multiple directed unipaths from a vertex v to a vertex u and is commonly caused by a small number of errors in the centre of reads.
+A bubble consists of multiple directed unipaths from a vertex]**v** to a vertex **u** and is commonly caused by a small number of errors in the centre of reads.
 There have a start and a end.

 From my script if distance is unique, I'm obtained start and end of bubbles.
 The center of the bubble is our ALT.